awsdocs/amazon-sagemaker-developer-guide/doc_source/debugger-data.md

 ## Save Reductions for a Custom Collection<a name="debugger-save-reductions-for-custom-collections"></a>

 You can define your collection of tensors\.
-You can also choose to save certain reductions of tensors only instead of saving the full tensor\.
-You may choose to do this to reduce the amount of data saved\.
+You can also choose to save only certain reductions of tensors instead of the full tensor, for example, to reduce the amount of data saved\.

 **Note**
-When you save reductions, unless you pass the flag `save_raw_tensor`, only these reductions will be available for analysis\.
-The raw tensor will not be saved\.
+If you save reductions, only the reductions are available for analysis\.
+If you also want to save the raw tensor, pass the `save_raw_tensor` flag,

 ```
 from sagemaker.debugger import DebuggerHookConfig, CollectionConfig